ZoharMilman/i-did-it-my-way/README.md

 ```

 You can run the `test.py` script to verify your environment setup.
 If it runs then you have installed the gym
 environments correctly.
 To train an agent, run `train.py`.
 To evaluate a pretrained agent, run `play.py`.
-We provie a
-pretrained agent checkpoint in the [./runs/pretrain-v0](runs/pretrain-v0) directory.

 ### Training and Logging <a name="training"></a>